EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: New data for , and hypercubic symmetry

 \paragraph{The subleading tensor operator across \bm{$d$}.} Next we consider the operator $\phi^4\de^2$, which in the bootstrap literature is denoted $T'$, since it is the next operator after the stress-energy-momentum tensor in the spin-2 $\Z_2$-even sector.
 We gave its five-loop anomalous dimension in \eqref{eq:DeltaTprim} above, improving on the previous determination at $O(\eps)$ from \cite{Kehrein:1994ff}.
 We study this operator across dimensions by presenting its scaling dimension in the range $d\in[2,4]$ in Figure~\ref{fig:Tprim}.

 In $d=3$, we can compare across different results

-where the result quoted as ``Bootstrap (rigorous error)'' implies that the true operator dimension must lie in the interval $[5.482,\,5.516]$.
+where the rigorous interval is $[5.482,\,5.516]$.
 Our new Pad\'e$_{[2,3]}$ approximant moves us closer to, but is not inside, this interval.
 As seen from the figure, there is good evidence from the bootstrap \cite{Cappelli:2018vir,Henriksson:2022gpa} that this operator connects to an operator with dimension $\Delta=6$ in 2d.
 Following the example with $\phi^5$, we find a more consistent picture if we include Pad\'e approximants going through the point $(d,\Delta)=(2,6)$, one of which moves us inside the rigorous error interval.

 \paragraph{Pure-power scalar operators.} By the result of \cite{Antipin:2024ekk}, the anomalous dimension of the tower of operators of the form $\phi^k$, $k\neq3$, at $O(\eps^l)$ is given by $k$ times a degree-$l$ polynomial in $k$.
 Moreover, \cite{Antipin:2024ekk} determined the leading power $\eps^lk^{l+1}$ to be given by